BurntSushi/rebar/engines/dotnet/README.md

 .NET's regex engine is principally backtracking based, with an option for JIT compilation.
 As of .NET 7, there is also an option to use a non-backtracking engine.
-In total, this results in three total regex engines that this runner program can execute: `dotnet`, `dotnet/compiled` and `dotnet/nobacktrack`.
-In general, we only measure the latter two, since it's expected that if one cares about performance, then they'll avoid using the pure interpreter based regex engine. (.NET also provides generated regexes.
+In total, this results in three regex engines that this runner program can execute: `dotnet`, `dotnet/compiled` and `dotnet/nobacktrack`.
+In general, we only measure the latter two, since it's expected that if one cares about performance, then they'll avoid using the pure interpreter based regex engine.
+(.NET also provides regexes that compile to C# source code.
 In theory, we could measure those too, but it would require writing a program to build .NET programs, which is perhaps more trouble than it's worth.)

 This program otherwise makes the following choices: